Small Intestine MCQ 1-6

 Operation is not required unless a complication such as volvulus, hemorrhage, intestinal obstruction or perforation develops.

-On plain X-ray they appear as radio lucent areas in the ball wall which have to be distinguished from luminal intestinal gas
+On plain X-ray they appear as radiolucent areas in the bowel wall which have to be distinguished from luminal intestinal gas.

 Q4.
 What is not true about blind loop syndrome?

-a) It manifest as diarrheas, weight loss and deficiency of fat soluble vitamins.
+a) It manifests as diarrheas, weight loss and deficiency of fat soluble vitamins.

 b) Megaloblastic anemia is commonly seen